PoundKey/Tetraminos/README.md

 Grand purpose of the project
 =======
-- _Tracking function calls at runtime_: This can be judged by the loudness, the louder it is the more functions being called at the same time.
+- _Tracking number of function calls at runtime_: This can be judged by the loudness and saturation of the audio output, the louder it is the more functions being called at the same time.
-- _Measuring dependecies between classes_: Function calls are being called at a given time, this can be judged by the loudness, the louder it is the more functions being called at the same time.
+- _Measuring dependecies between classes_: Codebases with higher coupling will have a more unified sound because classes that are dependant on one another play alike instruments, and play in the same key.
+The inverse is true for codebases with lower coupling which result in a hectic and cacophonous sound.
 - _Specific function calls can be reconginzed through the corresponding note_